FloofyFlare/Video-Game-Project/README.md

 Guidelines

+- We wil be making a new base for the project for everyone to work on Dec 20
-- Make sure to build for a 16:9 screen ratio (selection found on the game window)
+- We will build a basic version of the game as of Dec 20